-How to Handle 6 Common Challenges with Teaching Vinyasa Yoga
+How to handle six common challenges with teaching Vinyasa Yoga

 It is easy to become confused between the role of a teacher and the role of an instructor.
 An instructor is someone who simply provides or explains instructions about how to do an asana or exercise.
 Mostly an instructor will stand in front, during most of the class and demonstrate the asanas for students to follow.
 An instructor is more concerned with what to do and how to do it and will follow a set pattern, sequence, or instructions.
 A yoga teacher though is more concerned with helping each student meet his or her goals of coming to the yoga class.
 A yoga teacher walks around the class watching, helping, correcting, and adjusting students.
 You should make a clear choice about whom you wish to be.